What's Going On With XPeng Stock Today? - XPeng (NYSE:XPEV)

-Pre-sales for the product are set to begin in late 2024, with mass production and deliveries scheduled for 2026, according to founder and president Zhao Deli.
+According to Benzinga Pro, XPEV stock has lost over 53% in the past year.
+Investors can gain exposure to the stock via SPDR S&P Kensho Smart Mobility ETFHAIL and Invesco WilderHill Clean Energy ETFPBW.

-This new production timeline is a delay from the earlier plan, which had pre-orders starting in the fourth quarter of this year and mass production and delivery set for the fourth quarter of 2025.
+The company is reportedly asking suppliers to ramp up parts capacity as the M03, the first model in its Mona lineup, gains popularity.

-According to Benzinga Pro, XPEV stock has lost over 54% in the past year.
-Investors can gain exposure to the stock via SPDR S&P Kensho Smart Mobility ETF HAIL and Invesco WilderHill Clean Energy ETF PBW.
+Xpeng recently adjusted its production schedule, asking suppliers to respond quickly to boost production capacity and delivery efficiency for the Mona M03, reported CnEV Post.

 Read Next: